 The main difference is in the position.
 Dragon’s Breath Flight Line is a seated position, and Dragon’s Fire Flight Line is head-first (flying like Superman).
 Dragon’s Fire zipline is more extreme, slightly higher, longer (2.800 feet), and only for the brave ones!
 Dragon’s Flightline sign-up hut for both ziplines is right by the entrance, on your left, next to Dragon’s Café, at Adrenaline Beach.
 There are two sign-up huts next to each other.

 For Dragon’s Breath Flight Line, before the activity, you will receive a safety briefing and do a test ride before embarking on a truck that will take you to the hilltop from where you’ll zip down.
 For Dragon’s Fire Flight Line, there is no test ride and you go straight to the top of the hill.
 The ride normally lasts around 2 minutes (the longest 2 minutes in my life) and is absolutely spectacular!
 I did Dragon’s Breath Flight Line (seated position) and I absolutely recommend it to anyone who wants to experience some adrenaline rush and (in my case) face their fear of heights.

 Lockers are available for an additional fee at the zipline sign-up huts.
 Weight restrictions apply and a waiver must be filled out before the activity.

 Insider tip: The two zip lines are two different activities, they have different briefings and start from different launch platforms.
 If you want to do it with a group of friends, make sure you all book the same activity at the same selected time.
-Bring your GoPro with a strap as there is no professional photographer taking pictures of you (I brought my waterproof phone case and took pictures with my phone).
-Wear sandals or close-toe shoes (if you have flip-flops, you’ll probably drop them in the water).
+Bring your GoPro with a strap as there is no professional photographer taking pictures of you.
+Wear sandals or close-toe shoes.
 You cannot bring anything on your zipline except for sunglasses, a phone (at your own risk – make sure you keep it secured), and closed-toe shoes.

 4. Dragon’s Tail Coaster